apple/foundationdb/documentation/sphinx/source/configuration.rst

 Monitoring
 ----------

-It is important to ensure the remote replica does not fall too far behind the active relica.
+It is important to ensure the remote replica does not fall too far behind the active replica.
 To failover between regions all of the mutations need to be flushed from the active replica to the remote replica.
 If the remote replica is too far behind, this can take a very long time.
 The version difference between the data centers is available in status json as ``datacenter_version_difference``.
 This number should be less than 5 million.
 A large data center version difference could indicate that you need more log routers.
 It could also be caused by network issues between the regions.
 If the difference gets too large the remote replica should be dropped, similar to a data center outage that goes on too long.

 Because of asymmetric write latencies in the two regions, it important to route client traffic to the currently active region.
-The current active region is written in the system keyspace as the key ``\xff/primaryDatacenter``.
+The current active region is written in the system key space as the key ``\xff/primaryDatacenter``.
 Clients can read and watch this key after setting the ``read_system_keys`` transaction option.

 Choosing coordinators
 ---------------------

 Choosing coordinators for a multi-region configuration provides its own set of challenges.
 A majority of coordinators need to be alive for the cluster to be available.
-There are two common coordinators setups that allow a cluster to survive the simultaeous loss of a data center and one additional machine.
+There are two common coordinators setups that allow a cluster to survive the simultaneous loss of a data center and one additional machine.

 The first is five coordinators in five different data centers.
 The second is nine total coordinators spread across three data centers.
-There is some additional benefit to spreading the cooridators across regions rather than data centers.
+There is some additional benefit to spreading the coordinators across regions rather than data centers.
 This is because if an entire region fails, it is still possible to recover to the other region if you are willing to accept a small amount of data loss.
 However, if you have lost a majority of coordinators this becomes much more difficult.

 Additionally, if a data center fails and then the second data center in the region fails 30 seconds later, we can generally survive this scenario.
 We can survive because the second data center only needs to be alive long enough to copy the tail of the mutation log across the WAN.
 However if your coordinators are in this second data center, you will still experience an outage.